iterative/mlem.ai/content/docs/user-guide/remote-objects.md

 <admon type="note">

 A MLEM project is required as target for `mlem list`.
-The other operations (below) work with loose MLEM objects as well.
+The other operations (below) work with loose MLEM objects (not in a MLEM project) as well.

 </admon>